opendilab/DI-engine/nervex/docs/source/key_concept/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 In most cases, RL policy needs to execute different algorithm procedures for different usages, e.g.: for DQN, the model forward and calculating TD error in training, the model forward without gradient computation and use epsilon-greedy to select actions for exploration in collecting.
-Therefore, nerveX policy unifies all the algorithm content in only one python file, prepares some simple interface methods, and combines them into 3 common modes——**learn_mode, collect_mode, eval_mode**, as is shown in the next graph:
+Therefore, nerveX policy unifies all the algorithm content in only one python file, prepares some simple interface methods, and combines them into 3 common modes——**learn_mode, collect_mode, eval_mode**, as is shown in the next image:

 .. image::
    images/policy_mode.svg